Harmony / Balance – Ibukun Sunday (2024) – Album Review

 One of the enduring qualities of ambient music is its ability to remain timeless; you can always dust off an ambient album and feel that pulse – that feeling.
 It’s resistant to time.
 Ambient music comes in many configurations, but once you hear you that sound – that particular and peculiar sound – it functions less as a fixed genre and more as a set of dialects, each carrying its own vocabulary while still speaking to a shared emotional language.

-It’s that feeling of grief or sorrow – a sense of unresolved presence.
-It’s music like this that reminds you that grief is just love that has no where to go.
+It’s it a feeling of grief or sorrow and a kind of unresolved presence.
+It’s music like this that reminds all of us that grief is just love that has no where to go.
 I believe that love is in music like this.
 Ibukun Sunday has tapped into that grief with this beautiful album.
 It’s one part melancholy and two parts wonder.
 The music becomes a vessel for emotions that linger without clear resolution, turning absence into sound.
 It’s a fragile tension and it acknowledges melancholy without fully succumbing to it.

-The result is a listening experience that feels simultaneously inward-looking and expansive.
-Sunday’s marvelous contribution reaffirms one’s unique power to hold difficult emotions with dignity, while also reminding us that withing grief lies the echo of love.
+This result is a listening experience that feels inward-looking and also expansive.
+Sunday’s contribution reaffirms their unique power to hold difficult emotions with dignity, while also reminding us that within the vastness of grief, lies the echo of love.

 A beautiful album.
 Would absolutely recommend it.